Lohit9/Algorhythm/README.md

 # Algorhythm

-Playlist application for the iphone, it plays music based on your mood.
+Playlist application for the iphone